andrewperon/mathbox/README.md

 # mathbox

-Parses and outputs base statistical modeling information from an input CSV table.
+### Parses and outputs base statistical modeling information from an input CSV table.

+*Work-in-progress.*